 I put off that job for at least three months because I kept listening to a voice that was telling me, “Oh boy, that looks scary.
 I don’t know what parts I need and I’ve never done anything like that before.
 It’s going to be hard…and I’m going to get frustrated…and…oh no…what if I FAIL!?!”

-One day, I'd finally had enough and I decided to watch a few YouTube videos then go into the local hardware store to ask for help.
+One day, I’d finally had enough and I decided to watch a few YouTube videos then go into the local hardware store to ask for help.
 It turned out that all I needed was a single, simple part.
-As it turned out, it was something I was familiar with anyway.
+What’s more, it was something I was familiar with anyway.
 Once I got home, I finished the job in less than 15 minutes.

 As I look back I clearly see that, for at least three months, I was bypassing my critical faculty and paying selective attention to the suggestions I was giving myself.

 I wasn’t seeing clearly that all I needed to get started was to do a few minutes of research and to ask for help (bypassing the critical faculty).
 I then let my fear of the unknown and my lack of self confidence grow unchecked in the form of fearful fantasies of how everything might go wrong in the future (bypassing the critical faculty and selective attention to suggestion).

 Had I known then what I know now, I could have applied a few simple self-hypnosis techniques and found a solution much more quickly.